 Can a bird actually break its own neck?

 Technically, yes, but it is extremely rare and almost never the scenario you are dealing with.
 Self-injurious behavior does exist in captive birds.
+ScienceDirect Topics (feather-plucking overview) describes feather-damaging, self-directed behaviors in captive birds, showing that self-injury can occur even though it is not the cause of catastrophic self-broken necks.
 Some species, particularly parrots and other psittacines, can engage in automutilation, which is compulsive self-directed injury sometimes linked to stress, boredom, or underlying illness.
 However, this type of self-harm typically involves feathers, skin, or soft tissue, not catastrophic spinal fractures.
 A bird deliberately breaking its own neck simply does not happen in any realistic sense.

 What does happen, and often, is that birds sustain severe neck or spinal injuries from the world around them.
 The cervical and thoracic spine in birds is vulnerable to blunt impact, and the mid-to-lower thoracic region (just cranial to the synsacrum) is especially prone to vertebral fracture and spinal cord trauma when force is applied suddenly.
 So if you are holding a bird whose head is drooping at a strange angle or whose neck looks wrong, trauma from an outside source is almost certainly the explanation.